 Losing Your Job

-Almost every employer wants to trust reliable and truthful people only, which means, in case he finds out you have used false information in the resume, you will be immediately dismissed from the position.
+Almost every employer wants to trust reliable and truthful people only, which means, that in case he finds out you have used false information in the resume, you will be immediately dismissed from the position.

 Often so-called “liars” don’t realize their personal information about the obtained education and other qualifications can be easily checked through a single request to the necessary institution.

 Surely, not every hiring manager bothers to check every single candidate on the list; however, if there’s a need, he can easily do that to one of the CVs and who knows: maybe it will be yours.

 We have created an infographic about lies in resumes to demonstrate real facts and data.

 Even a little lie can question your overall honesty